ercenurunal/ercenurunal.github.io/index.md

 I obtained my Ph.D. in Cognitive Psychology at University of Delaware and completed my postdoctoral work at Radboud University and Max Planck Institute for Psycholinguistics.

-I study the relation between language and cognition using developmental, cross-linguistic and multimodal approaches in the domains of mental state understanding and event cognition.
+I study the human language system and its relation to cognition using developmental and cross-linguistic approaches.
+Throughout my work, I adopt a multimodal view of language by drawing on evidence from both auditory (speech) and visual (gesture, sign) modalities.
+My work is informed by theoretical and methodological approaches from different disciplines under cognitive science, including psychology and linguistics.
+The goal of my research is to establish which aspects of human cognition are universally shared and which aspects might be shaped by linguistic diversity.